1. CREDIT CARD DEBT

 An app can help you organize and manage your debt payments.
 Apps can offer convenience, help with planning, and automation.

-Here are some of the ways debt payment planners can help you take control of your finances:
+Here are some of the ways the right app can help you take control of your finances.

-• Stay on track of your debt.
-Don’t get bogged down in the paperwork of tracking multiple accounts.
-A debt payoff app can help you see all your balances and payments in one place.
+Don’t get bogged down in the hassle of tracking multiple logins and accounts.
+A debt payoff app can show you all your balances and payments in one place.

-• Track your progress.
 Many apps to pay off credit card debt let you visualize how your debt will be paid down over time.
-Being able to see how far you’ve come along the road to being debt-free should help keep you motivated.
+Seeing how far you’ve come along the road to being debt-free can help keep you motivated.

-These apps to pay off credit card debt have all earned average scores above 4 out of 5 on Google Play and the Apple App Store.
+The best app for you will depend on your specific needs.
+Our best apps to pay off credit card debt have all earned average ratings above 4 out of 5 on Google Play and the Apple App Store.

 They’re listed here in alphabetical order.
 All these apps are free to install.
 Some have costs for premium features or ongoing subscriptions.